GenericName1911/SC2FLA-FOSS-Edition/README.md

 ## Support

-This tool is only usable on Windows with no plans to extend OS support.
-Moreover, I do not plan to implement new sc2fla features, but only to offer extended support.
+This tool is only usable on Windows with no plans to extend OS support. ~~Moreover, I do not plan to implement new sc2fla features, but only to offer extended support.~~ Might slowly imrpove and introduce new features.

 Feel free to contribute to this project!
 Any help is greatly appreciated :D